 Employee does not agree with dismissal

-If your employee does not agree with the dismissal, you need the approval of the Employee Insurance Agency or the sub-district court.
-The grounds for dismissal determine where you need to ask for permission.
+If your employee does not agree with the dismissal, you need the approval of the Employee Insurance Agency (UWV) or the sub-district court.
+The grounds for dismissal determine which of these 2 you need to ask for permission.

 Permission for dismissal from the Employee Insurance Agency

-You must request permission from the Employee Insurance Agency in cases where the dismissal is:
+You must request permission from the Employee Insurance Agency if the dismissal is:

-If you do not have permission for dismissal, you cannot dismiss your employee.
-You will have to turn to the sub-district court for termination of the employment contract.
+Without a dismissal permit, you cannot dismiss your employee.
+If you disagree with UWV's decision, you cannot file an objection with them.
+You will have to turn to the sub-disctrict court to start proceedings for termination of the employment contract.

 Your Collective Labour Agreement (CAO) may provide for a (sector) dismissal committee that is independent and unbiased.
 If so, this committee will evaluate a dismissal for economic reasons rather than the Employee Insurance Agency.